Criticism of atheism: Historical criticism

-The Bible has criticized atheism by stating: "The fool has said in his heart, There is no God.
-They are corrupt, they have done abominable works, there is none that does good" (Psalm 14:1).
+Those who assert that "there is no God" are described as "foolish" in the Psalms: "They are corrupt, they have done abominable works, there is none that does good."

 In his essay On Atheism, Francis Bacon criticized the dispositions towards atheism as being "contrary to wisdom and moral gravity" and being associated with fearing government or public affairs.
 He also stated that knowing a little science may lead one to atheism, but knowing more science will lead one to religion.
 In another work called The Advancement of Learning, Bacon stated that superficial knowledge of philosophy inclines one to atheism while more knowledge of philosophy inclines one toward religion.

 In Reflections on the Revolution in France, Edmund Burke, an 18th-century Irish philosopher and statesman praised by both his conservative and liberal peers for his "comprehensive intellect", wrote that "man is by his constitution a religious animal; that atheism is against, not only our reason, but our instincts; and that it cannot prevail long".
 Burke wrote of a "literary cabal" who had "some years ago formed something like a regular plan for the destruction of the Christian religion.
 This object they pursued with a degree of zeal which hitherto had been discovered only in the propagators of some system of piety...
 These atheistical fathers have a bigotry of their own; and they have learnt to talk against monks with the spirit of a monk".
 In turn, wrote Burke, a spirit of atheistic fanaticism had emerged in France.